-a) Board Responsibility and Oversight
+(a) Board Responsibility and Oversight

-The Board comprises five Directors, represented by three independent non-executive directors (including the Chairman) and two executive directors.
-Six meetings were held during the financial year ended 31 December 2017 and six meetings have been scheduled for the year 2018, with additional meetings to be convened as necessary.
+The Board comprises four Directors, represented by three independent non-executive directors (including the Chairman) and an executive director.
+Six meetings were held during the financial year ended 31 December 2018 and six meetings have been scheduled for the year 2019, with additional meetings to be convened as necessary.